 HP is recalling more defective laptop batteries that may cause fire and burn injuries.
-According to reports, this most recent HP battery recall was first issued in January 2018 and then expanded in January 2019.
+Reports indicate that the latest HP battery recall began in January 2018 and expanded in January 2019.

-However, the most recent developments failed to make the news because the government shutdown interfered with the U.S. Consumer Product Safety Commission’s ability to communicate the expansion.
+However, the most recent developments failed to make the news because the government shutdown interfered with the ability of the U.S. Consumer Product Safety Commission to communicate the expansion.
 The recall date is now March 12, 2019, and it includes an additional 28,500 laptop battery units on top of the 50,000 initially announced back in early 2018.

 Faulty Laptop Battery Issues

 According to the CPSC, HP has received eight new reports of lithium-ion battery packs overheating, melting, or charring, including one report of minor injury and two reports of property damage totaling $1,100.
-The recall expansion involved lithium-ion batteries for HP commercial notebook computers and mobile workstations, which were sold to businesses and other organizations.
+The recall expansion involved lithium-ion batteries for HP commercial notebook computers and mobile workstations sold to businesses and other organizations.

 Faulty battery problems have long plagued HP laptops, with yearly recall alerts totaling 250,000 units dating back to 2016.
 It’s not clear what the main problem is, but HP has set up a website to help consumers determine if their computer has one of these defective batteries and to guide them through the process of submitting it for a complimentary replacement.